While you´re still single, you´re vulnerable to the idea that you´ll be happy once you meet your soul mate and get married. This thought is wrong.

 I was so addicted to blogging that I didn´t care if I was in a relationship or not.
-I was happy in my newly discovered world, finding a man was least of my concern.
+I was happy in my newly discovered world, finding a man became the least of my concerns.

-The funny thing was, because I was happy and occupied in my hobby, I had no room for neediness.
-And that made me more attractive to men.
+The funny thing was, because I was happy and occupied with my new hobby, I had no room for neediness, which made me more attractive to men.
 The next man I met saw me as a happy and complete person, and he was determined not to let go of me.

-Finding a man was just the bonus; the main thing was I was happy with my hobby.
+Finding a man was just the bonus; the main thing was I was happy with my life.

 6. Get a Pet

-Up until I was twenty-five, I was single all the time.
+Up until I was twenty-five, I was single my whole life.
 What helped me stay happy in spite of me not being in a relationship were my pets.
-I usually had pets—from dogs to cats and bunnies—not all together at once, but one or two pets at a time.
+I usually had pets — from dogs to cats and bunnies — not all together at once, but one or two pets at a time.

 Pets are known to help their owners relax, provide companionship, and in their own ways, give unconditional love.